RyanClementsHax/notes/cloud/aws/aws.md

   - private VIF
     - needed to access stuff in a VPC
 - you can use vpns to connect to your private cloud
+  - typically used to connect on-prem servers to aws services using the internet
 - route 53
   - DNS service
 - virtual private cloud
 - nat gateway
+  - provides an egress only access to the internet
+  - safe to use for things hosted in private subnets as this only allows egress
+  - useful for downloading security patches

 ## Compute
 - EC2